Muhammad and the Bible: Deuteronomy 33:2

 God will come from Sinai, arise from Seir, and become manifest from Mount Paran.
-These three places are connected by Ibn al-Layth with the giving of the Tawrāt to Moses, the Injīl to Jesus, and the Qur’an to Muhammad.
+These three places are connected by Ibn al-Layth with the giving of the Tawrāt (Torah) to Moses, the Injīl (Gospel) to Jesus, and the Qur’an to Muhammad.

 Since then, many Muslim scholars have looked to Deuteronomy 33 as containing a prophetic prediction of Muhammad.
 In addition, it has been common for Islamic commentary to understand "Paran" as a reference to the Arabian Peninsula.
 By extension, "Mount Paran" was connected to Mount Hira, the traditional location in Islamic religion of where Muhammad received his first revelation.

 Deuteronomy 33:2 is part of the poem known as the Blessing of Moses spanning Deuteronomy 33:1–29.
 Scholars consider that the poem serves as a Yahwistic declaration for the blessing of the future of Israel as a socially unified whole that will benefit and prosper through YHWH's beneficence.
 The poem relates YHWH's movement from the south from Mount Sinai, the mountain where He resides, to His entrance on the scene as a "formidable invading force."